-22,00 mm max.
-58,75 mm min (see also Annex A).
+58,75 mm min (for 80 mm disk see Annex A).

 14.2 Track path

 On Layer 0 the track path shall be a continuous spiral from the inside (beginning of the Lead-in Zone) to the outside (end of the Middle Zone) when the disk rotates counter-clockwise as viewed from the optical head.